Holywater Tech

-Holywater (stylized in all-caps) is a technology company that specializes in artificial intelligence (AI), the development and publication of books, audiobooks, interactive stories, and video series for its proprietary applications.
+Holywater Tech (stylized in all-caps) is a technology company that specializes in artificial intelligence (AI), the development and publication of books, audiobooks, interactive stories, and video series for its proprietary applications.
 One of its apps, My Drama, won the Webby Award in 2025.
-The platform was inspired by the Duanju format.
+The platform was inspired by the Microdrama format.

 History

-Holywater was founded in early 2020 in Kyiv, Ukraine, by Bogdan Nesvit and Anatolii Kasianov.
-The company's initial team consisted of six members, and its first application, Artwall (a live wallpapers and fonts app), generated $100,000 in monthly revenue within two months of its launch.
-By the end of 2020, the company had launched five applications.
+Holywater Tech was founded in early 2020 in Kyiv, Ukraine, by Bogdan Nesvit and Anatolii Kasianov.
+The company's initial team consisted of six members, and its first application, a live wallpapers and fonts app, generated $100,000 in monthly revenue within two months of its launch..

 In 2021, it shifted its focus towards building a content ecosystem, particularly by creating interactive story games and My Passion, a mobile application for books.
-In 2022, the company exited the app business, selling its portfolio of applications for $1 million.
+In 2022, the company exited the app business, selling its portfolio of applications.

-In 2025, HOLYWATER introduced My Muse, an AI-powered platform for generating series.
+In 2025, Holywater Tech introduced My Muse, an AI-powered platform for generating series.

-MyDrama
+In 2025, the company received strategic investment from Fox Entertainment, aimed at expanding content creation capabilities and producing over 200 vertical video series.

+In January 2026, Holywater Tech raised $22 million in a funding round led by Horizon Capital, with participation from U.S. investors including Endeavor Catalyst and Wheelhouse.
+The funding is intended to support the expansion of its My Drama mobile-first streaming platform and the development of its AI-based content ecosystem.

+In February 2026, Holywater Tech acquired the AI-VFX studio Jeynix to integrate AI-driven workflows into its production and localization processes.
+Following the acquisition, the company officially rebranded as Holywater Tech to reflect its shift toward an AI-first technology identity.

+My Drama

 In 2024, the company launched My Drama, a platform for streaming vertical video series, designed for modern mobile audiences.

-Holywater operates My Drama, a vertical video streaming platform that adapts selected titles from its book service My Passion into original series using AI-driven audience data.
+Holywater Tech operates My Drama, a vertical video streaming platform that adapts selected titles from its book service My Passion into original series using AI-driven audience data.

-The French media outlet duanju.news described one of the series available on the MyDrama platform, Alpha King’s Hated Princess, as “an intense dark romance, delivered in an ultra-condensed format with a stylized direction, aimed at a mature and informed audience.”

-In may 2025, the My Drama app won a Webby Award and was named the Best Streaming Service of 2025 by the Webby Awards.
+In May 2025, the My Drama app won a Webby Award and was named the Best Streaming Service of 2025 by the Webby Awards.

 In August 2025, the francophone Canadian newspaper La Presse reported that MyDrama had become the dominant platform for vertical short dramas in Europe.

-According to the article, the company was founded by Ukrainians, and its founders told the Kyiv Post that they use artificial intelligence to generate portions of scripts, with the goal of reducing the production cost of a series to around US$20,000.
+In early 2026, the company entered a partnership with FOX Entertainment and content creator Dhar Mann to produce a slate of 40 original vertical microdrama series.
+The content is set to debut exclusively on the My Drama platform, with global distribution handled by FOX Entertainment Global.